Techbium/Techbium/README.md

 ## 🚀 About Me

-- 🌱 Currently learning Docker, DevOps and scalable backend architecture
+- 🌱 Currently exploring Docker, DevOps and scalable backend architecture
 - 🔭 Building backend applications with Node.js and Express
 - 🗄️ Working with PostgreSQL and Prisma ORM
 - 🤖 Exploring AI-powered applications